-Originally a beverage reserved for chiefs, in nations including Samoa, Tonga and Fiji, kava is now drunk ceremoniously to welcome visitors, mark special occasions and to create an atmosphere of sharing.
+Originally a beverage reserved for chiefs, in nations including Samoa, Tonga and Fiji, kava is now drunk ceremoniously to welcome visitors, mark special occasions and create an atmosphere of sharing.

 The kava ceremony